-63

-GPN | DESIGN GUIDELINES

-Section IV: Detached Condominium Homes

-F. EXTERIOR LIGHTING
+F. EXTERIOR LANDSCAPE LIGHTING

 Lighting of landscape is permitted as approved by the DRC.
+The DRC and the Master Association reserves the right to require that fixtures be disconnected if they cause unreasonable glare or illumination upon property outside the Owner’s Lot.

-1. All exterior lighting must be designed for year-round use.
+All exterior lighting must be designed for year-round use.

-2. Landscape lighting shall be low lumen (100-250 lumens per fixture) totaling 1,200 lumens or less per front yard or rear yard, 600 lumens or less per side yard with a color temperature of 3000 Kelvin or less only.
+Landscape lighting shall be low lumen (100-250 lumens per fixture) totaling 1,200 lumens or less per front yard or rear yard, 600 lumens or less per side yard with a color temperature of 3000 Kelvin or less only.

-3. Mercury vapor lamps or lamps that emit light of a similar character, exposed fluorescent lamps, flashing lights, color lights, unshielded exterior lights and lights which result in excessive glare are not permitted.
+Mercury vapor lamps or lamps that emit light of a similar character, exposed fluorescent lamps, flashing lights, color lights, unshielded exterior lights and lights which result in excessive glare are not permitted.

+Bollard light must have shielded light source and not exceed 18 inches in height.

+Low voltage in-ground light shall only be used as accent light in side and rear private yard.
+It must not be used as path light for general lighting.

-4. Café lights are permitted according to the following guidelines:
+Café lights are permitted according to the following guidelines: